Digital-Geeks-23/Automated-RTL-Testbench-ART-/README.md

 <br>
 ## Resources Stage

-The resources stage is the verilog files source for our design in the next gui stage. there are 3 main sources for verilog files in the software
+The resources stage is the verilog HDL design files for the next GUI stage. there are 3 main sources for verilog files in the software

 <br>